-MACE Micro is a lightweight neural network inference engine for MCUs.
-At now we support Cortex-M MCUs.
+MACE Micro is a lightweight neural network inference engine for MCUs and low-power DSPs.
+At now we support Cortex-M MCUs and Qualcomm Hexagon DSPs.
 You can get our projects from GitHub.

 19.1 Get MACE Micro Projects

 MACE Micro is a sub project of MACE, so you can get it from MACE.